Haidra-Org/horde-worker-reGen/README.md

 ## Updating

 The AI Horde workers are under constant improvement.
 You can follow progress [in our discord](https://discord.gg/3DxrhksKzn) and get notifications about updates there.
-If you are interested in beta notifications, go to the [#get-roles channel](https://discord.com/channels/781145214752129095/977498954616954890) and get the appropriate role.
+If you are interested in receiving notifications for worker updates or betas, go to the [#get-roles channel](https://discord.com/channels/781145214752129095/977498954616954890) and get the appropriate role(s).

 To update:

 1. Shut down your worker by pressing ctrl+c once and waiting for the worker to stop.

-1. Update this repo using the appropriate method:
+2. Update this repo using the appropriate method:
     ### git method

     Use this approach if you cloned the original repository using `git clone`